zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_storage_group.rst

   virtual-storage-resources
     Virtual storage resources of the storage group.

-Only present if :literal:`expand=true` and for storage group type FCP.
+    Will be empty for storage group types other than FCP.

+    Only present if :literal:`expand` is True.

+    | **returned**: success
     | **type**: list
     | **elements**: dict